Risk management concepts and the CISSP (part one) [updated 2021]

-Management tools such as risk assessment and risk analysis are used to identify threats, classify assets, and to rate their vulnerabilities so that effective security measures and controls can be implemented.
-The process of risk management is carried out to identify potential risks, tools, practices, rate and reduce the risk to specific resources of an organization.
+Management tools such as risk assessment and risk analysis are used to identify threats, classify assets and rate their vulnerabilities so that effective security measures and controls can be implemented.
+The process of risk management is carried out to identify potential risks, tools, practices and rates and reduce the risk to specific resources of an organization.

 Beyond basic security fundamentals, the concepts of risk management are perhaps the most important and complex part of the information security and risk management domain.
-It is necessary for the candidate to understand all the core concepts of risk management like risk assessment methodologies, risk calculations, and safeguard selection criteria and objectives.
+The candidate must understand all the core concepts of risk management like risk assessment methodologies, risk calculations and safeguard selection criteria and objectives.

 A risk comprises a threat and a vulnerability of an asset, defined as follows:

-Threat: Any natural or man-made circumstance that could have an adverse impact on an organizational asset.
+Threat: Any natural or man-made circumstance that could harm an organizational asset.

 Vulnerability: The absence or weakness of a safeguard in an asset that makes a threat potentially more likely to occur, or likely to occur more frequently.

-Asset: An asset is a resource, process, product, or system that has some value to an organization and must, therefore, be protected.
+Asset: An asset is a resource, process, product or system that has some value to an organization and must be protected.

-The Threat, Vulnerability, and Assets are known as the risk management triples.
-It is the main concept that is covered in risk management from CISSP exam perspective.
+The threat, vulnerability and assets are known as the risk management triples.
+It is the main concept that is covered in risk management from the CISSP exam perspective.
 Risk can never be completely eliminated.
 Any system or environment, no matter how secure, can eventually be compromised.

-Risk identification is the initial step in the risk management that involves identifying specific elements of the three components of risk: assets, threats, and vulnerabilities.
+Risk identification is the initial step in risk management that involves identifying specific elements of the three components of risk: assets, threats and vulnerabilities.